 As well as technical analysis, trading from home and trading strategies.

-CMC also offers what it calls market intelligence through its specialist publication OPTO, a magazine full of insightful articles and podcasts and interviews with high profile guests from the markets.
+CMC also offers what it calls market intelligence through its specialist website OPTO, which includes a magazine full of insightful articles, plus podcasts, and interviews with high-profile guests from the markets.

 The trading guides are aimed at beginners and less experienced traders whereas OPTO is for more experienced traders who are looking for fresh ideas and inspiration.
-News and analysis from CMC in-house analysis team sits comfortably between the two as we noted earlier there is also an online moderated charting community within the trading platform.
+News and analysis from CMC’s in-house analysis team sits comfortably between the two, and as we noted earlier, there is also an online moderated charting community within the trading platform.

 All of this is available at no additional charge and much of it is available to the public as well as CMC clients.
 Many of the major providers have a general education program and support their traders with news and in house analysis.
 However, OPTO stands out from the crowd and to my mind, this elevates the CMC offering above the competition.